[?] Subscribe To This Site

 The family mission statement is closely related to the company mission statement.
 Many of you are familiar with company mission statements: a few words to several paragraphs that set the philosophical basis and direction of the organization.
 And many of you know how important we consider the company mission statement is for your family business.

-Don Schwerzler has been studying and advising family businesses for more than 40 years.
+Don Schwerzler has been studying and advising family business entrepreneurs for more than 40 years.
 He is the founder of the Family Business Institute , the first multi-disciplined, full-service resource for families in business together.

 According to Schwerzler, "One of the most common factors we see in our family business consulting is the need to identify the basis of the family and business interaction, or as we describe it: Are you a family-first-business or a business-first family?"